DamesMakingGames/manual/manual/procedure-conflict-resolution.md

    - Details of all prior efforts to achieve a resolution;
    - The specific outcome\(s\) the Complainant is seeking.
 3. Responsible Contact People for Formal Complaints:
-   - **Staff** as Complainant – contact your immediate supervisor.
-If the Respondent is the immediate supervisor, then contact the ED.
-If the immediate supervisor is both the ED and the Respondent, then staff will contact the staff liaison on the Conflict Resolution Sub-committee.
    - **ED** as Complainant – contact the Chair.
 If the respondent is the Chair, then contact staff liaison on the Conflict Resolution Sub-committee.
 If the respondents involve multiple directors, the ED will contact the Internal Advisor.
    - **Director** as Complainant – contact the ED.
 If the Respondent is the ED or Chair, then contact the Internal Advisor.
    - **Member of the organization, or member of the public** as Complainant - contact the ED.
 If the Respondent is the ED, then the member contacts the Internal Advisor.